Ham Workbench

 Hacksaw

-Rat Tail Files (small and medium - & Flat and Triangle small)
+Rat Tail Files (small and medium - & Flat and Triangle and Round)

 Vise Grip Pliers (Small)